psimonyi/pst/Readme.md

 `pst` started out life as an alias for something like `ps -eHf`, though I think I had some more options in there.
 And then it grew.

+# Licence

+This project is available under the Mozilla Public License 2.0.